PyProphet/pyprophet-cli/README.md

 # About

-``pyprophet-cli`` is a collection of command line tools which can be chained to run the new ``pyprophet`` workflow either locally or on ETH super computer brutus.
+``pyprophet-cli`` is a collection of command line tools which can be chained to run the new ``pyprophet`` workflow either manually or guided by LSF.

+# Documentation

+Documentation to ``pyprophet-cli`` can be found on the [project wiki](https://github.com/PyProphet/pyprophet-cli/wiki).

+# Quick start
 ## Command Line Tool

-After instalation wiht ``pip`` you can get more help using
+After instalation with ``pip`` you can get more help using
 ````
 $ pyprophet-cli --help

     Usage: pyprophet-cli [OPTIONS] COMMAND [ARGS]...

     Options:
+      --version  print version of pyprophet-cli
       --help     Show this message and exit.

     Commands:
       apply_weights  applies weights to given data files and...
-    check          runs validity tests on input files in...
       learn          runs pyprophet learner on data files in...
+      prepare        runs validity tests on input files in...
       score          applies weights to given data files and...
       subsample      subsamples transition groups from given input...

 ````

 ## General Workflow

-1. ``check``:  check n input files in parallel
+1. ``prepare``:  check n input files in parallel

 2. ``subsample``:  subsample n input files, create n output files which are smaller by a factor eg 20